ishakarki/MyCloset/checkpoints/Homework3.md

   - database connection works for signing in.
   - account table is set up in phpMyAdmin, containing the user informations (firstname, lastname, username, and password)
 - Classes & Inheritance around 70% done
   - There were a few modification with our classes, outside of the clothing, closet, and generator classes, we concluded that we needed to implemented a few child classes that inherit from the clothing classes, that is a bottom class, top class, onepiece class, and sweater class.
 We decided this was necessary because having these classes will help us differentiate between different type of clothing.
+For this reason there was a bit of a delay in finishing our writing up our classes, as a result we are delayed in finalizing our classes.
   - Classes we have done so far:
     - Clothing Class: has get method to return information (type, color, temp, pattern, occasion, file tile)
     - In order to (potentially) implement Prototype design pattern, need to include some sort of Clone method